paschalc24/NBA/README.md

 - All simulation data is stored in the 'out.json' file.

+## API Endpoint Tests

+These tests are designed to validate the functionality of the API's endpoints for a service that handles NBA game simulations.
+They verify that the HTTP methods GET, PUT, and DELETE are functioning as expected with different existing simulations.

+- **GET All Responding Correctly:** Checks if the API correctly responds to a GET request for all simulations.
+It verifies that the API returns a status code of 200 (OK) and the data in the response is an object.

+- **GET Simulation by ID Responding Correctly (Simulation Exists):** Tests the API's response to a GET request for a specific simulation by its ID when the simulation exists.
+It ensures that the API returns a status code of 200.

+- **GET Simulation by ID Responding Correctly (Simulation Does Not Exist):** Tests the API's response to a GET request for a specific simulation by its ID when the simulation does not exist.
+It verifies that the API returns a status code of 404 (Not Found).

+- **POST Responding Correctly:** Validates the API's handling of a POST request to create a new simulation.
+It checks if the API returns a status code of 200 and the response data is an object.

+- **POST Responding Correctly Without Incorrect Input:** Verifies the API's response to a POST request with incorrect input.
+It ensures that the API returns a status code of 500 (Internal Server Error) when the input is incorrect.

+- **PUT Responding Correctly (Simulation Exists):** Tests the API's response to a PUT request to update an existing simulation.
+It verifies that the API returns a status code of 200 and the response data is an object.

+- **PUT Responding Correctly (Simulation Does Not Exist):** Checks the API's response to a PUT request to update a simulation that does not exist.
+It ensures that the API returns a status code of 404 (Not Found).

+- **Delete Simulation Responding Correctly (Simulation Exists):** Validates the API's response to a DELETE request to remove an existing simulation.
+It ensures that the API returns a status code of 204 (No Content) when the simulation exists.

+- **Delete Simulation Responding Correctly (Simulation Does Not Exist):** Tests the API's response to a DELETE request to remove a simulation that does not exist.
+It verifies that the API returns a status code of 404 (Not Found).

+These tests are executed using `node --test` from the root folder.

 ## Note

 After there is a reasonable data in the current season the data will dynamically be pulled from this season.
 I also plan on adding an endpoint to run a similar prediction using Monte Carlo simulations.